SlimeKnights/slimeknights.github.io/faq/index.md

 ## Where are the builds?
 I cannot find them on CurseForge!

 CurseForge is not great about displaying alpha builds on CurseForge.
-To ensure you don't miss the file, instead of looking at the sidebar, click "Files" then "View all".
-There is also a dropdown on the "View all" page to filter by version.
+To ensure you don't miss the file, instead of looking at the sidebar, click "Files" then "View all" (legacy site) or "Show alpha files" (new site).
+There is also a dropdown on after switching the view to filter by version.

 ## I found a bug, what do I do?